 Large cities like Tokyo, Osaka, and Kyoto are divided into administrative districts called “ku” (区).
 Within these districts, there are subdivisions known as “chome” (丁目), which are smaller sectors within the district.

-In rural areas, the system can vary a little.
-Small towns and villages do not have the division of chome, but use village or district numbers.
+In rural areas, the system may vary a bit.
+Small towns and villages do not have the chome division but use village or district numbers.

 Although the system seems complicated, the Japanese have effective methods for finding locations.
 Instead of relying on street numbers, navigation in Japan is based on landmarks and maps.

-• Post offices and police stationsOften, there are detailed maps on the streets or in public places.
+• Post offices and police stations: There are often detailed maps on the streets or in public places.

 The Role of Postal Codes

-Postal codes in Japan follow a format of seven digits (XXX-XXXX).
+Postal codes in Japan follow a seven-digit format (XXX-XXXX).
 Each code covers a specific area and can be very useful for finding places more accurately.
 In large cities, a single district may have several different postal codes.

 Kakegawa Castle and Kakegawa Kachoen Bird Park